xiguac/QuestFlow/README.md

 ## 🤝 How to Contribute

-We welcome contributions of all kinds!
+We welcome contributions of all kinds with open arms!
 Whether you're a Go guru, a Vue virtuoso, or just passionate about great software, we'd love your help.

 1.  **Fork** the repository.
 2. Create your **Feature Branch** (`git checkout -b feature/AmazingFeature`).
-3.  **Commit** your Changes (`git commit -m 'Add some AmazingFeature'`).
+3.  **Commit** your Changes (`git commit -m 'feat: Add some AmazingFeature'`).
 4.  **Push** to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a **Pull Request**.

+Check out our [open issues](https://github.com/xiguac/QuestFlow/issues) to find a good place to start!

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+> **Note on AI-Generated Comments**: Some of the code comments within this project may have been partially generated by AI assistants (like Microsoft Copilot or GitHub Copilot) for expediency.
+While they are reviewed for correctness, they may not always be perfectly accurate or reflect the full intent of the code.
+Always trust the code itself as the primary source of truth.